 We Will Burnout Attempting Life Alone

-Whether we are trying to muscle through work or personal challenges it’s important to pause and recognize that our choice is unnecessary.
+Whether we are trying to muscle through work or personal challenges it’s important to pause and recognize that our choice is unnecessary and unhealthy.
+We were created for community.
 There are people surrounding every one of us that would happily help if they only knew how they could be helpful.

-It takes longer to complete the workday because there are more interruptions for errands.
-Cleaning and laundry happen more frequently because we are all attending more events and the clutter piles up quicker.
-It’s harder to cook because some days we are hungrier and other days a surprise keeps someone away for dinner.
-In between everything, there are fewer days to rest and reset and this is a recipe for burnout if we ignore things for too long.
+It takes longer to complete the workday because there are more interruptions with phone calls and errands.
+Laundry happens more frequently because we are all attending more events.
+Clutter piles up quickly as we rush in and out of the house.
+It’s difficult to plan meals because some days we are hungrier and other days a surprise keeps someone away for dinner.
+In between everything, there are fewer days to rest and reset.
+This is a recipe for burnout if we ignore things for too long.

-This doesn’t have to require you to ask people to run errands for you or to leave your kids with them.
+This doesn’t require that you ask people to run errands for you or that you leave your kids with strangers.
 Try going for coffee with a girlfriend to decompress rather than stress eating.
 Do you have to redecorate a room?
-Take that stylish friend with you who always looks put together.
+Take that stylish friend with you who knows how to put an outfit together.
 Her eye will catch things yours won’t and I guarantee she will show you a few new secrets about local sales too!

 Find your tribe and trust them with your hardest moments.
 Tell them that you need prayer even when you can’t explain why.
 Your tribe will understand and they will rally.